Reuh/anselme/ideas.md

 	:a, :b = 5, 6
 	a, b = list!($(l) l[3], l[6])

 		Easy by interpreting the left operand as a List.
+And also make this work for for loops.

 	- regular operator assignments:
 		Could interpret the left operand as a string when it is an identifier, like how _._ works.
 		Would feel good to have less nodes.
 But because we can doesn't mean we should.
 Also Assignment is reused in a few other places.

-	- remove operators if possible, i'd like to avoid the code looking like a bunch of sigils.
+* remove operators if possible, i'd like to avoid the code looking like a bunch of sigils.
 Could be replaced by functions: _|>_, _::_

+# Can be done later

+Server API.

+To be able to use Anselme in another language, it would be nice to be able to access it over some form of IPC.

+No need to bother with networking I think.
+Just do some stdin/stdout handling, maybe use something like JSON-RPC: https://www.jsonrpc.org/specification (reminder: will need to add some metadata to specify content length, not aware of any streaming json lib in pure Lua - here's a rxi seal of quality library btw: https://github.com/rxi/json.lua).
+Or just make our own protocol around JSON.
+Issue: how to represent Anselme values? they will probably contain cycles, needs to access their methods, etc.
+Probably wise to look into how other do it.
+LSP: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/

 ---